 Lucky for you, so is the power of your True Self.

 A fully developed Self is the antithesis of narcissism.
 It is formidable, wise and self-sustaining while functioning at an enlightened level of consciousness.
 For you to obtain such a state, your path must run through the fire of daily life, with one empowering experience lighting the torch for the next, and so forth.
 As the raw power of the Self radiates out into everyday situations, it feeds your evolution with its uncanny qualities.
 We were all supposed to have this divine companion along with us on our journey, before we were separated from it by trauma, shame and dysfunction.
-Reuniting with our core, however, requires that we first step back, to the moment in time where the flame of the Self was lit — when we entered the world and laid eyes on our first higher power to help us with the process of self-actualisation.
+Reuniting with our core, however, requires that we first go back, to the moment in time where the flame of the Self was lit — when we entered the world and laid eyes on our first higher power to help us with the process of self-actualisation.

 Self-actualisation is an unfolding toward a higher state of being, driven by an unceasing flow of life energy.
 We are hardwired to explore and learn about our surroundings as well as look for our place in society.
 How we actualise depends on our personality, our environment, our DNA, our influences, and what resonates with our True Self.